NK273610/Baked/README.md

 List all the main features of your application with a brief description of each feature.
 1. *Store Locator*:  Users can locate the stores nearby to thier current location and can see the vicinity of indiviual stores in the cards
 2. *Search Bar* : Using this bar one can easily filter out a particular product they want information of.
-3. *Recommendation System*:
+3. *Recommendation System*: This activity helps the user to select the strain as per their need.
+It can be useful to an amateur as well as a veteran user.
 4. *Product Info*: The info page shows all the information of selected strain.
 It shows the effects (positive,negative and medical), images, posts, description and wordcloud of selected strain.
 We have created wordcloud from text in description.
 But in future we will apply TFIDF ML algorithm to find most frequent word from reviews of particular strain and display that words in word cloud.
-5. *User Account*:
+5. *User Account*: This feature allows the user to review the products they have purchased and rated.
+They can even see the reviews they have made on the products.

 ## Final Project Status
-Write a description of the final status of the project.
-Did you achieve all your goals?
-What would be the next step for this project (if it were to continue)?

 #### Minimum Functionality
 - Login (Completed)